osu-crypto/libOTe/docs/LogVoleCleanOtAudit.md

 ## Next concrete work

-The next coding step should be an exact clean-ot audit of reuse/counter behavior around `golden_seed_transmitted`, sender precompute, repeated online calls, and example/benchmark smoke expectations.
+The next coding step should be an exact clean-ot audit of local-helper cache scoping, communication counters, worker-count behavior under deeper nested calls, and example/benchmark smoke expectations.
 After that, remove or rename staging-only `LogVole2` surfaces once final parity is confirmed.